COVID-19 CAMPUS UPDATES

-FREE vaccination clinics are held at the UOG Calvo Field House and other locations around the island.
+FREE vaccination clinics are held around the island.
 You can view the schedule and make an appointment at: https://getimmunizedguam.org/covid-19-vaccination-schedule.

 Employees are granted admin leave to get vaccinations.

-Per the UOG President's Aug.
-12, 2021, Directive 2021-02, ALL University of Guam employees shall return to work on campus for regular working hours.
-Remote work will only be permitted on a case-by-case basis and must be approved by the appropriate administrator.
-Updated Remote Work Guidelines will be sent at a later date.
+Per the UOG President's Directive 2022-04, all University of Guam employees shall return to work on campus for regular working hours.

 The occupancy of any room or office should not exceed the point at which all individuals can remain six feet apart.